rackerlabs/rackspace-how-to/content/cloud-servers/install-nextcloud-on-debian-10.md

        mysql

-2. Create a database for Nextcloud:
+2. Create a database for Nextcloud.
+Replace <database> with a database name of your choice.
+We recommend choosing a database name that clearly indicates the purpose of the database.

-       CREATE DATABASE nextcloud;
+       CREATE DATABASE <database>;

 3. Create a user for the new database.
-Replace <PASSWORD> with a secure password of your choice.
+Replace <dbUser> with a username and <PASSWORD> with a secure password of your choice.

-       CREATE USER 'nextcloud'@'localhost' IDENTIFIED BY '<PASSWORD>';
+       CREATE USER '<dbUser>'@'localhost' IDENTIFIED BY '<PASSWORD>';

-4. Give the **nextcloud** user access to the **nextcloud** database:
+4. Give the <dbUser> user access to the <database> database:

-       GRANT ALL PRIVILEGES ON nextcloud.* TO 'nextcloud'@'localhost';
+       GRANT ALL PRIVILEGES ON <database>.* TO '<dbUser>'@'localhost';

 5. Flush privileges: